AndreasGunnahr/accedo-assignment/README.md

 2. The `/watch/[title]` page contains the actual video player where the user can watch the selected video.

+To add a new video to the playlist the user needs to use a existing video source link (all sources can be found in the `data` folder)

 ## How to run the code locally

 1. Clone the repository to your computer.